John-trailinghyphon/SPRpy/README.md

     * Select new ranges around the probe injections (as stable as possible).
     * Use a different reference sample (or optimize your reference fitting)

-5) Select a reasonable refractive index range for the polymer layer in its solvent (this you can iterate on if needed).
+5) Select a reasonable height range for the layer of interest in its solvent (this you can iterate on if needed).
 Run the calculations of the exclusion heights for each probe injection.
 The calculations are run twice for each injection, once based on the response before the probe injection and once for after the probe injection has been rinsed.
 In each case, the calculations will yield a modelled swollen layer height for every refractive index value within the provided range, with and without the presence of the probe.
-The exclusion height is then found where these intersect.
+The exclusion height is then found where these graphically intersect.

 If the two exclusion height values differ significantly between each other for each probe injection, the probe likely interacts with something on the sample over time, partly adsorbs to the surface, or needs longer time to rinse properly from the flow cell (shift solvent range to further after probe rinsing).

+### Result summary (Planned feature, WIP)

+Here you can select various results and export and plot them in different ways.

-## (TODO) The dual-wavelength method
+### The dual-wavelength method (Planned feature, WIP)
 The dual-wavelength method can be used to determine the extension of swollen layers with unknown refractive index, based on the following requirements:
    * The refractive index increment for the layer material for each wavelength is known.